viraptor/reverse-interview/README.md

 - What is the company's growth plan for the next 1 year?
 5 years?
 - What are the big challenges you see coming up?
 - What have you identified as your competitive advantage?
+- How do your customers subscribe for your services?
+How do you charge them?
+Is it on monthly/yearly/usage of service based?
+- Is there any SLA for your service?
+How do you try to achieve them?

 # Remote Work